Vermont | National news | Contact us

 -- U.S. Rep. Rush Holt, New Jersey

 Vermonters for Voting Integrity is a group of concerned citizens working to improve the transparency and accuracy of our election system.
-We call upon the Secretary of State to join the experts' call for mandatory audits on ALL elections in Vermont.
-We ask her to release details about the coming audit so we can evaluate the procedure and comment publicly on it.
+We are hopeful that the Secretary of State will follow the experts' call for mandatory audits on ALL elections in Vermont, and follow all the recommendations of the Brennan Report.

 Vermonters for Voting Integrity is NON PARTISAN.
 We do not endorse parties or candidates, but we may point out when a candidate or legislator says something or takes action relating to our election system.